 In the end we decided that we wanted a particular filly, and she, we could agree on.
 She cost more, but was definitely a future performance horse prospect not to mention would make a superb broodmare in time.

 Although she was roan as the dickens, and in bizarre fashion as well, there wasn't a white spot to be found on the body.
-She's now registered by the name of "Neat Trick" and is nearly 16 hands+ as a three-year-old and well into training at this time.
+She's now registered by the name of "Neat Trick" and is nearly 16 hands+ as a three-year-old and well into training [at the time this was originally written].

 Meanwhile, Ratchetts Parr's offspring were making themselves known in the showring, "Parrs Pretty Woman" and "Parrs Macho Man" both competed at the world show with "Parrs Pretty Woman" taking top honors in the Amateur division... not a bad legacy for a sire who is only about 10 years old...

 And so, from that original silly whim to stop by and see some horses for no apparent reason, comes two new sculptures....